 - Galleries & Shops

 Lace is a locally manufactured textile and the technique of weaving lace is a colonial heritage of women in Galle.
 It can take up to six months to create an intricately designed blouse.
 This is a region-specific clothing manufacturing technique handed down from generation to generation.
-There is a huge range of wooden masks, animal figures, wood carvings and other articles to be sold here.
-To find something with modern with Sri Lankan style, drop into one of the textile shops in the fort, all of them selling trendy fashion designs.
+There is a huge range of wooden masks, animal figures, wood carvings, and other articles to be sold here.
+To find something modern with Sri Lankan style, drop into one of the textile shops in the fort, all of them selling trendy fashion designs.

 This beach is a paradise for all those, who yearn to enjoy the silence of the sea and dive deep into the blue waters of the ocean.
-Swimming, snorkelling, diving and surfing are other major activities along the coast here.
+Swimming, snorkelling, diving, and surfing are other major activities along the coast here.
 Within its reach, there is an accessible, reasonably well-preserved coral reef that serves as the base for snorkelling.

 Hikkaduwa is one of the most popular tourist destinations in southern Sri Lanka.
 It is 98 km south of Colombo and its beautiful beaches a lot of glamour to this town.
 It is the place where you can have a glimpse of the fascinating underwater world and see the creatures that inhabit the unfathomable depths of the sea.

-Hikkaduwa is not only a leading beach holiday spot but also surfing and diving place on the island.
-Hikkaduwa marine sanctuary, which is only a few meters away from the beach houses a large number of beautiful sea creatures and getting hold of a glass-bottom boat, allows you to see the beautiful corals without jumping into the water.
+Hikkaduwa is not only a leading beach holiday spot but also a surfing and diving place on the island.
+Hikkaduwa marine sanctuary, which is only a few meters away from the beach houses a large number of beautiful sea creatures, and getting hold of a glass-bottom boat, allows you to see the beautiful corals without jumping into the water.

 Large numbers of items with archaeological importance are stored in the museum.
-Some of them are of the high importance that recovered from the seabed off the sea of Galle.
-Sri Lanka had been a popular port of call in the region and sea of the island is scattered with a large number of ships wrecks.
+Some of them are of high importance that recovered from the seabed off the sea of Galle.
+Sri Lanka had been a popular port of call in the region and the sea of the island is scattered with a large number of ships wrecks.

 Galle maritime museum was established by the Central Cultural Fund of Sri Lanka under the conservation program of the Galle world heritage site.
 The museum showcases the cultural and religious aspects of the people of southern Sri Lanka.
-It gives an idea of the convergence of Sri Lankan culture, trade, language and tradition with the other foreign nations.
+It gives an idea of the convergence of Sri Lankan culture, trade, language, and tradition with other foreign nations.